linuxbender/javaKata/ch.springBootRest.wildfly/README.md

 #Spring Boot with WildFly (JBoss)

 This is a basic EE setup to run SpringBoot without WildFly or with WildFly /JBoss.
+In this kata an attempt was made to develop a varinate, where from the legacy world into the new world can be transferred.

+> legacy applications JBoss/Jsf === Cloud/reactjs)

 ##API Rest Endpoints:
 ```